campworkcoeman/campworkcoeman.org/get-involved/staff.md

-* The minimum age accepted is 15; however, it is strongly recommended that those who seek a camp staff position should have previously participated in the Counselors in Training (CIT) Program.
+* The minimum age accepted is 15; however, it is strongly recommended that those who seek a camp staff position should have previously participated in the Counselor in Training (CIT) Program.
 Scouting America standards require ages 18 and 21 minimum for some positions.
 * All staff, as a condition of employment, are required to be registered members of Scouting America.
 * The principles of the Scout Oath and Law must be practiced as a way of life.
 * The staff is expected to set an example of excellence in Scouting, which includes the proper wearing of the Scout uniform.
-* Salary is based on position responsibility with consideration given to individual experience.
+* Salary is based on position responsibility with consideration given to individual experience and is determined per hour by the going State of Connecticut rate.

 All applications must be submitted online using the link below.
 It is recommended that you submit your application early.
 Applicants will be notified of the interview schedule by the Camp Director.

 > %list-group%
-> <a href="https://forms.gle/peK2HNtNRtSgfaEU9" class="list-group-item">2025 Staff Application</a>
+> <a href="https://forms.gle/rSkEJGaz8xS4vFb2A" class="list-group-item">2026 Staff Application</a>

 If you are interested in working at camp this summer, please contact Camp Director Jeff Seiser at [jseiser@campworkcoeman.org](mailto:jseiser@campworkcoeman.org).